Characters: Brooklyn Nine-Nine

 - Birds of a Feather: Averted between her and Holt.
 Despite the fact that they have very similar personalities - coupled with the fact that Wuntch clearly thought this trope was in effect before she learned Holt was gay - the two of them can't stand each other now.

 - Dirty Cop: A mild example.
 She sent an Internal Affairs agent, lying that there was a mole in the Nine-Nine, to get dirt on Holt.
 It got Jake suspended for awhile.
+She's likewise perfectly happy to destroy multiple cops careers, out her petty rivalry with Holt.

 - Drunk with Power: She's not above abusing her newfound power over Holt in petty ways to screw him over.